ffvpor/femto-full-stack/README.md

 Note on *partial*: As backend is "complete" (remove code is easy!), frontend is'nt!
 Due to the complete rewrite from Vue/Vuetify to Svelte/Tailwind.

+**Important note**: For now, the backend code is completely copied from the original model.
+It's a form of plagiarism, but as I learn, I would try to be creative!

 ## App Features

 In his near future state, this model will offer some basic, but still important features: